stanbar/stanbar/README.md

 - ⚡ Fun fact: ...
 -->

-Software developer and PhD student in informatics at GdanskTech.
-I love reading, thinking, writing and programming.
+Software developer and PhD student in informatics.

 Professionally, my research interests are in the area of blockchains, cryptography and secure computation.

 As a hobby, my research interests are in the areas of psychology and philosophy.

 My lifelong goal is to find the universal formula for a happy and meaningful life.

 Key values in my life are 💡Usefulness, 🏍️Efficiency, 🧠Openness, 🍎Simplicity, and 🌎Freedom.